jpulakka/differentialpressureprobe/README.md

 * Appropriate voltage scaling, so that, for example, 1 Pa = 10 mV
 * Appropriate bias, so that 0 Pa = 0 V

 Here's a simple circuit to do all that.
 The chosen components are available in tangible TO/DIP packages so that it's easy to build on a stripboard with old-school tools.
-The SDP816-125Pa pin pitch is less than the standard 2.54 mm, but it fits on regular stripboard by spreading the legs a bit.
+The SDP816-125Pa pin pitch is less than the standard 2.54 mm, but it fits on regular stripboard by bending the pins a bit.
 Protect the sensor ports from crap with tape while building.
 Before soldering, mount the sensor carefully to the board with M2.5 screws so that the pins don't bear any load.

 ### Power supply

 For power, 3xAAA batteries + MCP1700-3302E/TO for voltage regulation are good.
 Since the sensor output voltage is ratiometric, dying batteries pose an insidious problem; everything might still appear to work, but the readings are wrong!
-To guard against that, the power LED is fed via the wonderful TL431 "programmable shunt regulator" / "bandgap voltage reference" chip (thanks https://electronics.stackexchange.com/a/174145).
+To guard against that, the power LED is fed via the wonderful TL431CZ "programmable shunt regulator" / "bandgap voltage reference" chip (thanks https://electronics.stackexchange.com/a/174145).
 The circuit is a bit hacky, operating on the verge of TL431 specs, and it might oscillate.
 But it's simple, and it seems to fulfill its purpose: if the LED is lit, then the battery voltage is sufficient for our regulator to give out a good 3.3 V.

 Note that the power has to be floating wrt. the instrument where the output is connected; "minus" is not "ground" in the output!